Best activewear fabric UK has to offer

 Polyester

-This is a popular choice for many activewear manufacturers, as this synthetic fabric effectively draws moisture away from the body.
-Polyester wicks moisture – ie it takes the moisture away so that we are comfortable, dry and odour-free.
+This is a popular choice on sale for many activewear swim and gym manufacturers, as this synthetic fabric effectively draws moisture away from the body.
+Polyester wicks moisture – ie it takes the moisture away so that we are comfortable, dry, and odour-free.

-Best for: all types of sports fabrics and workout clothing and any type of exercise.
+Best for: All types of sports fabrics and workout clothing and any exercise.

-This extremely stretchy high quality synthetic material stretches up to eight times its size.
-It’s used as a garment for sports that require a lot of flexibility, like yoga, pilates and weight lifting.
+This high quality stretch synthetic fabric stretches up to eight times its size.
+It’s used as a garment for sports that require a lot of flexibility, like yoga, Pilates, and weight lifting.

 Nylon

-Soft, stretchy fabrics that are resistant to mould and mildew.
+Look for soft stretch fabrics on sale that perform well and are resistant to mould and mildew.
 They move with your body, are moisture wicking and resist mildew.
-Lots of activewear is made out of nylon, or blended with other fibres to create workout gear.
-The downside: like some other fabrics, you need to wash them regularly to get rid of odours.
+Lots of activewear is made out of nylon, or reused nylon, or blended with other fibres to create workout gear.
+The downside: like some other dressmaking fabric, you need to wash them regularly to get rid of odours.

-Best for: This textile is an all-rounder, found in many types of activewear and used all seasons.
+Best for: This fabric is an all-rounder, found in many types of activewear and used in all seasons.
 Nylon garments include undies, sports bras, shorts, T’s, tops and leggings.

 Polypropylene

 This is a form of plastic.
-It’s thin, flexible and is extremely waterproof.
-It’s very hard wearing and crease-resistant and ideal for wearing in humid or very cold weather (it’s thermal in cold climates).
-Unfortunately, it needs to be washed regularly as it holds onto smells, like polyester.
+It’s thin, flexible and is extremely waterproof breathable, and versatile.
+It’s hard-wearing and crease-resistant and ideal for wearing in humid or cold weather (it’s thermal in cold climates).
+Unfortunately, it should be washed regularly as it holds onto smells, like polyester.

-This natural lightweight high quality wool cloth keeps you extremely warm in winter and cool in summer.
-It’s also a moisture wicking material that keeps sweat at bay.
-Thinner and softer than regular wool, this expensive wool material is usually blended with other fabrics (polyester included) because it’s soft and breathable.
-Sadly, this wool material is not as durable as other fabrics.
+This natural lightweight quality wool cloth keeps you extremely warm in winter and cool in summer.
+It’s also a moisture-wicking fabric that keeps sweat at bay.
+Thinner and softer than regular wool, this expensive wool fabric is usually blended with other fabrics (polyester included) because it’s soft and breathable.
+Sadly, this wool fabric is not as durable as other fabrics.

-Don’t discount your own body when choosing sportswear fabric.
-We’ve done our research to come up with a guide to which patterns, fabrics and prints work best for different body types.
+Don’t discount your own body when choosing sports gear fabrics.
+We’ve researched to create a guide to which patterns, fabrics, and prints work best for different body types.
+Read this before you look at what’s on sale.

 The Apple

 Apple-shaped women usually have slim arms and legs.
-They retain weight in their middle and upper body areas – the back, the breasts and stomach.
+They retain weight in their middle and upper body areas – their backs, breasts, and stomachs.

-Fabric types: As shiny, body hugging fabrics will draw attention to those areas you’re hoping to hide, avoid them when sewing.
-This type of cloth includes chiffon, rayon and satin.
-Choose fabrics that are less unforgiving, like viscose, cotton and wool.
+Fabric types: As shiny, body-hugging fabrics will draw attention to those areas you’re hoping to hide, avoid them when sewing.
+This type of cloth includes chiffon, rayon, and satin.
+Write a list of less unforgiving fabrics, like viscose, cotton, and wool.

 Print types: Wear dark or plain colours on top, and then go wild with eye-catching patterns and prints on your legs, which will detract from your bosom.